jeffjohannsen/Predicting_Yelp_Review_Quality/Action_Plan.md

 # Current Focus

 1. NLP Feature Engineering, Extraction
-    * Tf-Idf pipeline to full dataset via AWS, pySpark
+    * Clustering and Topic Modeling Text for more features
-    * Word2Vec
+    * Word Embeddings on PySpark EMR at scale
-    * Doc2Vec
+    * AutoML for exploration, analysis, and visualization

 ### Project Timeline Overview